olga-od-ua/the-gift-of-the-gab/README.md

 The implementation of online lessons and excercises will attract more customers in the future, the customers who prefer online independent education without human interaction.

-This website can be sellable as it will have unique studying materials.
+This website can be sellable as it will have unique studying and testing materials.

 **The Structure Plane**